aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-text/add-subsequent-lines-indent/_index.md

 ---
-title: Add Subsequent Lines Indent
+title: Add Subsequent Lines Indent In PDF File
-linktitle: Add Subsequent Lines Indent
+linktitle: Add Subsequent Lines Indent In PDF File
 second_title: Aspose.PDF for .NET API Reference
-description: Learn how to add subsequent lines indent to text using Aspose.PDF for .NET.
+description: Learn how to add subsequent lines indent to text in PDF file using Aspose.PDF for .NET.
 type: docs
 weight: 60
 url: /net/programming-with-text/add-subsequent-lines-indent/
 ---

-This tutorial will guide you through the process of adding subsequent lines indent to text using Aspose.PDF for .NET.
+This tutorial will guide you through the process of adding subsequent lines indent to text in PDF file using Aspose.PDF for .NET.
 The provided C# source code demonstrates the necessary steps.

 ## Requirements
 Before you begin, ensure that you have the following: